IMMIGRATION INFORMATION & VISA OPTIONS FOR INTERNATIONAL FACULTY AND SCHOLARS

 Lawful Permanent Residence

 A foreign national faculty or researcher may qualify for permanent residence based on employment at UVA.
-More information about specific employment based applications for “green cards” can be found through HR/CIS.
+More information about specific employment based applications for “green cards” can be found through HR Immigration Services.

 O –Outstanding Ability Visa